In this ultimate guide, you’ll find everything there is to know about Dash Cams.

 I personally tested over 23 best front and rear dashboards cameras and reviewed the top picks below that offer the best balance of image quality, features, functions, reliability & price.

-Check out the Updated list of best dash cams in 2018 below.
+Check out the Updated list of best dash cams below.

 |Garmin Dash Cam 35||4 ounces||1 Lithium ion batteries|